Agniv-Paul/Traffic-Sign-Recognition/README.md

 - **Convutional Nural Network:** Robust to traffic signal verification reliable performance under different conditions.

 ## Model Architecture
-The model architecture is based on a deep neural network designed for traffic signal feature extraction and validation of traffic sign recognition prediction.
+The model architecture is based on a deep neural network tenserflow and keras and is designed for traffic signal feature extraction and validation of traffic sign recognition prediction.

 ## Installation
 Need to install the basic requirements like
 CV2 " pip install opencv-python "
-Tensorflow "
+Tensorflow "pip install tensorflow"

 ## Usage
 Download The project using the Drive Link -